Volunteer With Us

 The Good Samaritan Haven relies on volunteers to keep the shelter running smoothly.
 We have a variety of volunteer opportunities available for all ages, and can accommodate either groups or individuals.
 We are always in need of new volunteers at the shelter, and would love to have your help.
 Please review the volunteer opportunities available, and contact our staff about becoming part of our team!

-Prepare a Meal: Each night we serve a free meal for shelter guests that has been prepared by volunteers.
+Each night we serve a free meal for shelter guests that has been prepared by volunteers.
 Inquiries from individuals, groups or service organizations interested in cooking are welcome.
 You can cook a meal once a month or bring a side dish to supplement the meal.
 Homemade cookies and holiday pies make our guests feel a little more like they are home.
-To sign-up please contact our Shelter Manager, Judi Joy, at (802) 479-2294 or by e-mail firstname.lastname@example.org.
+To sign-up, please email Judi Joy or call the office (802) 479-2294.

 Other volunteer opportunities: